-The RERT has two main enhancements from the current Reserve Trader arrangements: NEMMCO will be able to contract for capacity reserves for up to nine months in advance of a projected shortfall rather than six months; and NEMMCO will be able to undertake multiple rounds of tendering and contracting when selecting reserve contracts rather than a single round.
+- 1. NEMMCO will be able to contract for capacity reserves for up to nine months in advance of a projected shortfall rather than six months; and - 2.
+NEMMCO will be able to undertake multiple rounds of tendering and contracting when selecting reserve contracts rather than a single round.